-After you have a contract on the house you will probably (and should) have the home inspected.
-Depending on where you live and the size of the house, the inspection will probably cost a few hundred dollars.
+After you have a contract on the house, you’ll probably (and should) have the home inspected.
+Depending on where you live and the size of the house, the inspection will likely cost a few hundred dollars.
 If the house has well water or a septic tank, you may also need to get that inspected.

-Seeing all of the fees and costs related to buying a house can be scary.
+Seeing all the fees and costs of buying a house can be scary.
 There are a lot of fees related to the settlement and the mortgage.
-As I mentioned earlier, sometimes buyers will ask the sellers to pay some of these costs.
+As I mentioned earlier, buyers sometimes ask the sellers to pay some of these costs.
 You can do that when you’re making an offer on the house.
 Keep in mind, it will reduce the amount of money the seller is getting, so it will impact how much they are willing to accept as a selling price.
 If you’re in a situation where you’re competing with other buyers you’ll have less leverage.